afifhaziq/LiteNet/README.md

 conda env create -f environment.yml
 ```

-Alternatively, you can use pip with the provided `requirements.txt`:
+Alternatively, you can use pip with the provided (KIV) `requirements.txt`:

 ```bash
 pip install -r requirements.txt